ivan-m/paraphrase/Differences.md

       is defined in each parsing module (as its type could not be specified on a class basis).

+    - As a consequence of this, you may need to provide explicit type-signatures for parsers.

 2. The implementation is based upon `[attoparsec]` and as such is CPS-based rather than constantly comparing against a `Result` value.
 This may some implications in terms of how some combinators